Types of Nurse Practitioners

 Every NP has a specific population focus.
 Find nurse practitioner career options you’re passionate about with this look at seven of the top NP specialties.
 All salary information for the NP specialties below comes from PayScale.com surveys and is current as of spring 2024.

-1. Family Nurse Practitioner Careers
+1. Family (Individual Across the Lifespan) Nurse Practitioner Careers

 Average Salary: $103,438 (source)

-Educational Requirements: MSN Degree plus FNP certification
+Educational Requirements: MSN-NP degree, plus FNP certification

 Summary of Responsibilities: Provide primary care to patients across the lifespan.